Joli lives in the island nation of Cape Verde, in the capital city of Praia. She’s lived there for about 5 years–and it feels like home to her.

 - You have to be passionate about it.

-- You have to be persistent and patient.
+- You have to be patient.
 Cape Verde is pretty organized for a developing country, but there’s still a lot of bureaucracy, a lot of paper pushing; everything has to be stamped, signed and stapled.
 Nothing here is easy or fast.
 Don’t expect to send an email and get the job done.
 You have to go someplace in person, maybe twice or three times!
 That can be frustrating.
 You have to learn and let it go.
 The bank visit is not going to be the most efficient; a lot of times it’s crowded and moves slowly.
 I’ve learned to take a ticket, go grocery shopping and come back.

 But the things I love about Cape Verde far outweigh these things.